 Last modified: February 2021

 Palantir Technologies Inc. and our subsidiaries worldwide (“Palantir” or “we”) are committed to complying with data protection legislation, including the data protection regime introduced by the General Data Protection Regulation (EU Regulation 2016/679) (the “GDPR”) and California’s new Consumer Privacy Act (“CCPA”).
-This Notice of Privacy and Processing of Candidate Personal Data (the “Candidate Privacy Notice”) describes the “personal data” (i.e. information about an identified or identifiable individual or which is otherwise protected by applicable law) that we collect about our Candidates (the “Candidate Data”) when they apply for a job at Palantir, what we do with that information, and what rights apply to candidates who are covered by the GDPR (the “Candidate(s)”).
-We will continue to update this Candidate Privacy Notice as similar rights become available for Candidates under the CCPA.
+This Notice of Privacy and Processing of Candidate Personal Data (the “Candidate Privacy Notice”) describes the “personal data” (i.e. information about an identified or identifiable individual or which is otherwise protected by applicable law) that we collect about our candidates (the “Candidate Data”) when they apply for a role or work at Palantir (whether as an employee, worker or contractor), what we do with that information, how and why your personal data will be used, namely for the purposes of the recruitment exercise, how long it will be retained for, and what rights apply to candidates who are covered by the GDPR (the “Candidate(s)”).
+We continue to update this Candidate Privacy Notice as similar rights become available for Candidates under the CCPA.

-Palantir is the so-called “Data Controller,” which decides why and how Candidate Data is collected and processed when Candidates apply for a job at Palantir.
+Palantir is the so-called “Data Controller,” which decides why and how Candidate Data is collected, held and processed when Candidates apply for a role or work at Palantir.

 For prospective, current, and former Candidates, at the start of the application process, we typically collect:

-If a Candidate is selected for an interview and requests an accommodation during the interview process, we may also collect health related data as provided by the Candidate (including data about any disabilities) in connection with the accommodation request.
+If a Candidate is selected for an interview and requests an accommodation during the interview process, we may also collect health related data as provided by the Candidate (including data about any disabilities) in connection with an accommodation request.

 If a Candidate advances in the application process, we will usually collect additional information about the Candidate during the interview process, such as:

-Information submitted as part of the application process, which includes any assessments and interviews, must be true, accurate, complete, and not misleading.
-Any false or misleading statements or omissions made by Candidates during the application process may be sufficient cause to justify the rejection of a Candidate’s application or, if the Candidate has already become an employee, the immediate termination of employment, in accordance with applicable law.
+Information submitted as part of the application process, which includes any CVs/resumes, assessments and interviews, must be true, accurate, complete, and not misleading.
+Any false or misleading statements or omissions made by Candidates during the application process may be sufficient cause to justify the rejection of a Candidate’s application or, if the Candidate has already become an employee, worker or contractor the immediate termination of the arrangement, in accordance with applicable law.